 But we should not feel sad for The Donald on this day.
 He is nominated for the Nobel Peace Price for arranging the historic summit with North Korea, and in hopefully, denuclearizing the Korean Peninsula.
 Slap a gold bow on that, my friends.

 Perhaps an aging, although obviously still full of vim and vigor, Donald Trump has left his flamboyant style of celebration in a decade that came and went many years ago.
-Now he focuses on helping to bring this country back from the lost years, restoring respect around the globe, and elevating all of the nation’s people so that they can have the opportunity for their own American Dreams.We value your comments!
-Please weigh in on our comment section below.
+Now he focuses on helping to bring this country back from the lost years, restoring respect around the globe, and elevating all of the nation’s people so that they can have the opportunity for their own American Dreams.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com